 Notifications update users with new activities or actions.
 Here are some examples from some of the very popular social networks who’ve implemented the pattern for notifications in different ways –

 If you’re going to create a survey-based mobile app that seeks information from users, it is necessary to learn some design patterns to collect information without any hassle via Mobile Forms.

 Sign In, Registration, Checkout, Calculate, Search Criteria, Multi-step, Long Form

-While implementing sign-in patterns, you should use minimal amount of inputs that are extremely important like username, password, a “sign in” button, a “forgot username or password” button and an option to sign-in via Facebook Connect.
+While implementing sign-in patterns, you should use the minimal amount of inputs that are extremely important like username, password, a “sign in” button, a “forgot username or password” button, and an option to sign in via Facebook Connect.